-Undergraduate students with full time status can receive Merit-Aid Scholarships for up to 4 years in total at Rutgers-NB.
+Undergraduate students with full-time status can receive Merit Scholarships (Scarlet, Deans, Distinguished Scholar, National, Carr, Trustees, Henry Rutgers, Presidential) for up to 4 years in total at Rutgers-NB.
 The scholarships are automatically renewed each year if students meet the criterion for renewal.
 Students do not need to submit a scholarship application for the renewal.
 Please note this is different from the endowed School of Engineering Scholarships for continuing students.
 Students will need to reapply each year in order to receive the endowed SoE scholarships.

-- For students in the 5-year BS/MS or BS/MBA programs, Merit-Aid Scholarships can only cover the undergraduate portion for up to 4 years.
-The scholarships can not be extended to the 5th year when students start their graduate studies full time.
-For the 5th year, students can apply for scholarships or financial support through the Graduate School.
+- For students in the BS/MS, BS/MEng or BS/MBA programs, University Merit Scholarships can only cover the undergraduate portion for up to 4 years.
+The scholarships can not be extended to the 5th year (or the 4th year for students who complete their BS degree in 3 years) when students are enrolled as graduate students.
+Students starting their Master's program can apply for scholarships or financial support through the graduate school.

 - Graduating Presidential scholars with part-time status living on campus are eligible to receive the R & B portion of the scholarship.
 Graduating Presidential scholars with part-time status living off-campus, the R & B portion will be prorated based on the number of credits; in which case, the Office of Financial Aid would require a copy of the signed lease.
 Please note that the commuters are not eligible for the R & B portion of the Presidential scholarship.

-- Students who cannot meet the renewal criterion listed above will not receive the merit-aid scholarship starting from the following academic year.
-The notifications of denial will be sent to the students by Rutgers Office of Financial Aid via email in late June or early July each year.
+- Students who cannot meet the renewal criterion listed above will not receive the university merit scholarship starting from the following academic year.
+The notifications of denial will be sent to the students by Rutgers Office of Financial Aid via email by early July each year.